 - A. The ZBA shall decide all variance applications and appeals within 30 days after the final hearing.
-A copy of the ZBA's decision shall be transmitted to the applicant or appellant, and to the Zoning Administrator.
-Such decision shall be binding upon the Zoning Administrator who shall incorporate the terms and conditions of the decision in the permit to the applicant or appellant whenever a permit is authorized by the ZBA.
+A copy of the ZBA's decision shall be transmitted to the applicant or appellant and to the Zoning Administrator.
+Such decision shall be binding upon the Zoning Administrator, who shall incorporate the terms and conditions of the decision in the permit to the applicant or appellant whenever a permit is authorized by the ZBA.
 The decision of the ZBA shall be final and may only be appealed to a court of competent jurisdiction. - B. Consideration of any appeal shall be based solely on the record upon which the original administrative decision was made.
 New evidence or testimony that was not part of the original record shall not be heard by the ZBA. - C. A variance from the provisions or requirements of this ordinance shall be authorized only upon an affirmative finding by the ZBA, based upon competent material and substantial evidence on the whole record, that all of the following criteria are satisfied: - 1.
-There are unique physical circumstances or conditions beyond that of surrounding properties, including irregularity, narrowness, or shallowness of the lot size or shape, or exceptional topographical or other physical conditions peculiar to the subject property. - 2.
-Because of such physical circumstances or conditions, the property cannot be developed in strict conformity with the provisions of the zoning ordinance without undue hardship to the property. - 3.
-Granting the requested variance would not be contrary to the spirit and purpose of this ordinance. - 4.
+There are unusual, exceptional, or extraordinary circumstances or conditions applying to the property that do not apply generally to other property in the same vicinity or use district, and such conditions are not the result of the owner's or occupant's own actions.
+Such conditions may include topography, unique natural conditions, or the size or peculiar shape of the lot. - 2.
+As a result of such unusual circumstances or conditions, there is an unnecessary hardship or practical difficulty that renders it difficult to carry out the provisions of this code. - 3.
+Granting the requested variance would not be contrary to the intent and purpose of this ordinance. - 4.
+The variance approved is the minimum variance that will make possible the legal use of the land, building, or structure. - 5.
 Granting the variance will not result in the authorization of a use not otherwise permitted in the district in which the property is located or cause substantial detriment to the public good. - D. The cost of compliance with the ordinance requirements or a nonconforming use of neighboring lands, structures, or buildings shall not be considered grounds for granting a variance.